samuelseo02/Defect-Detection-for-Manufacturing-Products/README.md

 #  Defect Detection for Manufacturing Products

 A computer vision project using a CNN and transfer learning to detect subtle defects in manufactured products.
-Developed collaboratively as part of a machine learning and computer vision module (June 2024).
+Developed collaboratively as part of a machine learning and computer vision module (May 2024).

 ---